Use Relationships for Multi-table Data Analysis

 Note: The interface for editing relationships shown in this video differs slightly from the current release but has the same functionality.

-For more information about using relationships, see Relate Your Data, How Relationships Differ from Joins, The Tableau Data Model, and Create and define relationships.
+For more information about using relationships, see Relate Your Data, How Relationships Differ from Joins, The Tableau Data Model(Link opens in a new window), and Create and define relationships.

 Are you opening an older workbook or data source?